-African American Review (AAR) is a scholarly aggregation of insightful essays on African American literature, theatre, film, the visual arts, and culture; "Forgotten Manuscripts" features; interviews; poetry; fiction; and book reviews.
+African American Review (AAR) is a scholarly aggregation of insightful essays on African American literature, theatre, film, the visual arts, and culture; "Forgotten Manuscript" features; interviews; poetry; fiction; and book reviews.
 AAR has featured renowned writers and cultural critics including Trudier Harris, Arnold Rampersad, Hortense Spillers, Amiri Baraka, Cyrus Cassells, Rita Dove, Charles Johnson, Toni Morrison, and Ishmael Reed.
-The official publication of the Modern Language Association's Divison on Black American Literature and Culture, AAR fosters a vigorous conversation on African American literature and culture among writers and scholars in the arts, humanities, and social sciences.
+The official publication of the Modern Language Association's LLC African American, AAR fosters a vigorous conversation on African American literature and culture among writers and scholars in the arts, humanities, and social sciences.

 By submitting your work to AAR, you agree that it has not been published previously and is not under consideration elsewhere.
 Any violation of this policy will result in an immediate withdrawal of the submission by the editors.